facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/web/getting-started.md

     document.body.appendChild(form);
     form.submit();

-Next, create a page, action, or handler to recieve the token and redirect the user.
+Next, create a page, action, or handler to receive the token and redirect the user.
 For this example we will create a generic handler.

 	public class FacebookLogin : IHttpHandler {